gdunlop/budget-boating/_posts/2020-06-04-Essential-equipment.markdown

 date:   2020-06-10 17:02:00 +0100
 categories:
 ---
-*"Be prepared" is the motto so here is some advice on the essential equipment for safe boating in inshore waters*
+*Advice on the essential equipment for safe boating in inshore waters*

-# Safety kit
+## Be prepared

 ![Safety kit](/budget-boating/images/safety.png)